 Anthony Wallace and his wife always wanted a family.
 As he wrote online, “Chaniece and I were very excited about welcoming our first child Charlotte into the world.
 We had discussed all of the many possibilities of her bright future and the limitless paths she could follow.”

 Baby Charlotte Azaela Wallace was born on October 20th, 2020, weighing just 4 lbs., 5 oz.

 Wallace says his wife experienced complications during her third trimester.
 They were expecting Charlotte on November 20th, but the doctors delivered her early via an emergency C-section.
 However, that same day, the doctors told Dr. Wallace that she was experiencing symptoms of pre-eclampsia.

 The next two days set up a painful fight for her life.
 Her husband, Anthony stated, “My wife Chaniece had to endure surgery due to complications developing in her body.
 Three of the main challenges we encountered were a ruptured liver, high blood pressure, and kidneys were not fully functioning.”

-Sadly, Dr. Chaniece Wallace passed away on October 22nd, 2020, just two days after her daughter was born.
+Sadly, Dr. Chaniece Wallace died on Oct.
+22nd, 2020, just two days after her daughter was born.

-Now, Anthony has turned to GoFundMe to raise money for him and his young daughter.
+Now, her husband Anthony Wallace has turned to GoFundMe to raise money for him and his young daughter.
 The campaign has been a major success.
 He’s already raised $100,000 online, far surpassing his goal of $5,000.
 The page has also become a place to honor and mourn Dr. Wallace.